The colours of Baja Mexico

 Beautiful beaches and wildlife in the Espiritu Santos area

-Hiking is fantastic on some of the islands – particularly Carmen and Coronado.
+Hiking is fantastic on some of the islands – particularly Carmen and Coronados.
+Don’t forget to pack a pair of running shoes as there are a lot of spiny plants and sharp volcanic rock.

 The bird life is fantastic and entertaining at the same time.
-Spend hours watching the pelicans and booby’s drop out of the sky.
+Spend hours watching the brown pelicans and blue and brown-footed boobies drop out of the sky.

 Swim (with a wetsuit much of the time) and snorkel.
-Schools of colourful fish are your reward.
+Schools of colourful fish, octopi, rays and sharks are your reward.

 There are no shortage of kayaking companies offering adventure tours to the area.
 Some itineraries are as short as three days but do yourself a favour and book a week in this enchanted part of Mexico.